 This module is designed to follow our key introductory Level 1 module, The arts past and present (AA100), which you are strongly advised to study first.
 It introduces you to the study of objects, or material culture, in both the past and present from a variety of different perspectives.
 These include heritage studies, art history, classical studies, history, philosophy and religious studies.
 Making sense of things will prepare you for Level 2 study, giving you opportunities to develop a range of critical and analytical skills within the context of this exciting new subject.

 The first week introduces you to the study of material culture.
 You will look at why objects are studied in humanities, as well being introduced to some basic approaches to the subject.
 During this week you will also make your first contact with your tutor and other students via online forums.

-Most of the teaching, as throughout the rest of the course, is by case studies, both online and in a printed Study Companion.
+Most of the teaching, as throughout the rest of the module, is by case studies, both online and in a printed Study Companion.
 The text-based materials are also accompanied throughout by audio-visual material.

 Book 1: Approaches